Kaiser Idell 1960s Work Lamp

 Manufacturer: Gebr.
 Kaiser & Co.
 Leuchten KG, Lichttechnische Spezialfabrik (Light technical special factory), Neheim-Hüsten, Germany.

 Other versions: This Kaiser Idell 1960s work lamp exists in several varieties.
 Christian Dell designed many “Idell” lights for Kaiser Leuchten.
 The term “Idell” is a reference to the word idea and his surname, Dell.

 This work lamp is not original anymore.
 The base is handmade.
 It is a massive round piece of iron.
-Originally this lamp should be comparable to the red coloured lamp from the 1935 brochure, as you can see on the left.
-Dell designed lamps with a more or less comparable base for BUR – Bünte + Remmler, another German company.
+Originally this lamp base should be comparable to the red coloured lamp from the 1935 brochure, as you can see.
+It is a lamp made by BUR – Bünte + Remmler, another German company.
 It is named Raffina and is originally a lamp of the Swiss BAG Turgi company.